shakes76/PatternAnalysis-2023/recognition/README.md

 Localization modules consist of a 3x3 convolution layer followed by a 1x1 convolution layer that halves the number of feature maps.
 Localization modules are used with upsampling modules in the decoder to increase the spatial resolution of the information in the feature maps.

 ## Training:
-The model was initially trained for 30 epochs but showed evidence of continued improvement, so the model was loaded and fine tunned for an additional 40 epochs, making a total of 70 epochs.
-The dice similarity coefficient[^2] was used as the main evaluation metric with a goal of archiving a dice score greater then 0.8.
-The loss function used is based on the dice similarity coefficient, will loss equalling 1 - dice score, credit for this loss function goes to GitHub user hubutui[^3].
+The model was initially trained for 30 epochs but showed evidence of continued improvement, so the model was loaded and fine tuned for an additional 40 epochs, making a total of 70 epochs.
+The dice similarity coefficient[^2] was used as the main evaluation metric with a goal of achieving a dice score greater then 0.8.
+The loss function used is based on the dice similarity coefficient, with loss equalling 1 - dice score, credit for this loss function goes to GitHub user hubutui[^3].
+The Adim optimizer was used with an initial learning rate of 1e-4, the reduce learning rate on plateau (ReduceLROnPlateau) learning rate scheduler was used with patience=2, meaning if the average training loss did not decrease over 2 epochs, the learning rate would be reduced by a factor of 10.
+See training metrics below:

 *figure 3: average training losses per epoch (first 30 epochs)*
 ![average training losses per epoch, first 30 epochs](readme_images/epoch_losses_t2.png)